juanbruzzone/arcade/README.md

 ### Initial Concept

-- Designed a custom “catch the falling objects” arcade game inspired by *Jack and the Beanstalk*, combining physical gameplay with embedded programming and mechanical motion.
+- The goal was to build a classic “catch the falling objects” arcade game inspired by *Jack and the Beanstalk*.
-- Developed a 30-second player experience in which golden eggs moved down vertical bands while the player controlled a basket across three fixed positions.
+- Golden eggs would move down the vertical bands, while the player controlled a basket that moved horizontally across the bottom of the game.
-- Integrated multiple subsystems from the start: C++ game logic, motors, timing belts, magnets, hall effect sensing, player input, and physical scoring logic.
+- The basket had to stop at three fixed positions and use a hall effect sensor to detect the magnets attached to the eggs.
-- Built the concept around precision: the basket had to align with magnetic eggs in real time for the sensor to register successful catches.
+- From the beginning, the game required mechanical movement, electronics, sensor logic, timing systems, and C++ code to work together.

 ---

 ### Mechanical Design

-- Engineered four belt-driven systems to operate together: three vertical bands for the falling eggs and one horizontal belt for basket movement.
+- The mechanical design centered around four belt-driven systems: three vertical belts for the eggs and one horizontal belt for the basket.
-- Designed and manufactured key custom components, including vertical bands, sprockets, supports, and alignment structures.
+- We designed and manufactured several of the main parts ourselves, including the vertical bands, sprockets, and support structures.
-- Used CAD modeling to plan spacing, part geometry, assembly fit, and movement paths before fabrication.
+- CAD modeling helped us plan the spacing, alignment, and movement paths before building the physical system.
-- Improved serviceability by leaving the top structure removable, allowing quick access to internal mechanisms during testing and repair.
+- One helpful design decision was leaving the top of the game unattached, which made it much easier to access the inside of the game during testing.
-- Solved wire-interference issues by adding slack to the hall effect sensor wiring and routing it around the moving systems with dowel supports.
+- The hall effect sensor wiring also needed to move with the basket, so we added extra slack and routed the wires around the moving parts to reduce interference.

 https://github.com/user-attachments/assets/63af64f7-019d-4e8d-bfbd-29849f61da64